 Why is this?
 Sometimes, The Last Jedi’s pathway to philosophical credulity is playing a game of catch-up to the famously dour Empire Strikes Back, revisiting known quantities rather than exploring its own galaxy far, far away from the series’ conventions of parental lineage and self-fulfilling destiny.
 But, at other times, it takes a totally, excitingly roundabout pathway.
 If Empire’s plot and story ended with a fell blow of baleful beauty and remarkably unexpected depression, The Last Jedi one-ups it by totally separating plot from story.
 The “narrative” goes almost nowhere while the themes advance markedly in a series of blazing, introspectively meditative stanzas of emotion, sound, fury, and thought.
 In other words, it returns the wooliness to Star Wars after the simple, clean, straightforward beauty of The Force Awakens.
 Instead, The Last Jedi is a beguiling, bedeviling creature cobbled together Frankenstein-like from dozens of disparate parts.
 And I don’t just mean the plot, which is itself, improbably uncertain, with a slurry of characters thrown into a mix of a story that, for the first time, at least attempts to rebel against the Manichean Order – good and bad moralities, essentially fixed in orientation – that has thus far defined the series.
 Which is to say: while the series has thus far fetishized the tension between fulfilling destiny and free-will, between dark and light, this is the first film in the series to self-complicate those binaries and change the terms of the debate.
 The Last Jedi still doesn’t know how to reconcile the latent individualism of the series – heroic moments, faux-aristocratic lineages rooted in chosen individuals – with its increasingly communalistic, faux-leftist vibes of working class community standing up against a Nazi-like totalitarian Order.
 But that has always been an immanent contradiction in the series, and The Last Jedi at least trudges uncertainly into these tensions rather than sanding them over.

 Fittingly for a New Age series birthed out of transcendental meditation and rooted in a mystical quasi-religion, this is the first Star Wars film imbued with the inquisitive, self-questioning spirit of trying to figure out what the hell it all means.
-Disrobing itself of Lucas’ silly rationalization of the Force in the prequels, The Last Jedi defiantly returns to the series’ roots while gamely expanding their role in the series: medieval religion, fairy tales, mysticism.
+Disrobing itself of Lucas’ silly scientific explanation of the Force in the prequels, The Last Jedi defiantly returns to the series’ roots while gamely expanding their role in the series: ancient religion, fairy tales, mysticism.
 The most introspective Star Wars film, it also reinstates the search-for-self once latent in the series, emphasizing not only external action but questions of the mind, with young Rey (Daisy Ridley) training with the fabled, now tragic hero Luke Skywalker (Mark Hamill) on a far-flung island, both figures reverberating against one another in search of an identity.
 Coming down on the side of personal choice, the film finally casts off the Skywalker lineage in Luke’s bold claim that not only will he not be the last Jedi, but that his young padawan has no nominally-meaningful lineage whatsoever.

 More importantly, for Skywalker, The Last Jedi is about questioning roots, the fallibility of heroes, the arbitrary nature of icons, and an embrace of failure.
-It’s about foiled, failed calculations, incomplete adventures, and asymmetrical expectations, about the narrow corridors of success that destiny charts for us and which people then work to upend while still fulfilling, even against their will.
+It’s about failed calculations, incomplete adventures, and asymmetrical expectations, about the narrow corridors of success that destiny charts for us and which people then work to upend while still fulfilling, even against their will.
 It’s also a film that embraces its own asymmetry, questioning whether the Jedi lineage is essentially populist or aristocratic, whether rebellion is the work of order or chaos, and whether the galaxy can be saved without yet another goddamn plan that involves a boatload of fate and more than a touch of individual heroism.
 Of course, the film nearly tears itself apart with these contemplations, trying to hold fast to the past – there will still be prophecies, still be lightsabers, still be children perpetually in search of mentors and mentors perpetually prone to failing their students – while unmooring itself from the stability of charting a safe, franchise-sanctioned course of action.
 The result is a film wonderfully at odds with itself, actively working out its relationship to Star Wars in the moment, ruminating on the relationship of the young to the old.
 It’s as if the film is self-reflexively analyzing the frustrated accord between fans of the franchise, the new blood, and the old stalwarts.
 Or, rather, between figures like Skywalker-seeking protagonist Rey and Darth Vader sycophant Kylo Ren (Adam Driver) and the idols they worship.

-It is nearly impossible to truly map the famed Hero’s Quest onto this particular story.
 In lieu of an elegantly classical story structure, The Last Jedi offers collision, divergence, and forestalled momentum, a ramshackle collage of characters who come in two breeds.
 Those wracked with indecision (Luke, Rey, Kylo).
 And those who rush heedlessly into a brand of masculine, head-strong, individualistic heroism (ex-stormtrooper Finn (John Boyega) and rebel hotshot pilot Poe Dameron (Oscar Isaac)), a heroism that only sabotages them as they falter time and time again.
 Rather than self-fulfillment of a predestined arc, The Last Jedi identifies the value of reorganization of the self, not of following what you always knew to be true – turning every moment into a self-song, a conceited image of personal heroism and determination – but of rethinking and remapping the heavens themselves through horizons not out in distant space but the horizons of mental consciousness locked deep within the interior realm.

 That’s the sort of electrical current that is so exciting it boldly short circuits the pathways of the series, forcing a reconsideration of principles.
 If The Last Jedi is only inconstantly able to reach the pinnacles of realization, that is also because it dissipates the assumption that realization is clear, easy, or pre-assumed.
 It also refracts itself across many locations, perspectives, and characters, some of them unduly sidelined in favor of others.
 (As a rule, The Last Jedi is only its best self when it is focused on Rey).
 Still, when the film is “on”, it is phenomenal, be it a Lynchian Red Room shuffle that’s more samurai showdown than these films have ever been.
 Or a Ran-influenced, crimson-dyed final battle where a fog of manifested, corporeal uncertainty skirts through endless dunes of sand.
 Or a gilded casino that expands the series’ WWII-cinema references to include the seedy underbelly of arms-smugglers and thieves playing all sides for a profit.